Welcome to your Cyber Security course

 The modules in your semester one are:

-Research Methods & Dissertation Proposal
+Research Methods and Dissertation Proposal

 The purpose of this module is to introduce the foundational knowledge and abilities you will need to start working on your MSc project.
 The syllabus will consist of identifying a project, defining goals and objectives, deliverables, and value addition, selecting literature to go in your research review section, how to study research papers, academic writing, and preparing for your MSc dissertation.